 SRAM maintains the trade name Grip Shift for its line of twist shifters.
 Similar in function to twisting a motorcycle throttle toward you to go faster, you rotate the grip shift toward you to upshift.
 When you’re approaching a hill and would like to downshift, rotate the grip shift away from you.
 Twist shifters are nice and compact; they don’t take up too much space on the handlebars.

 Think of a road bike with handlebars that curve forward, down, and back.
 Mounted to the downward curves are 2 brake levers — the tops of which are typically used to rest your hands while riding.
 Nestled in behind the brake levers are the gear shifters.
 While the brake levers are pulled straight back to actuate the brakes, the gear shifters are pushed sideways to change gears.
 This streamlined layout adds to aerodynamics and can increase biking speed.

 Once you know how to change gears on a bike, it’s fairly straightforward.
 But there are always ways to improve.
 Follow these tips to start shifting like a pro:

 - Keep your shifting system maintained.
-Tension the cables properly, keep the moving parts clean and lubricated.
+Tension the cables properly, and keep the moving parts clean and lubricated.

 - Pedal while shifting.
 Your bike won’t shift gears at all if you’re not rotating the pedals.